jbrister42/Tank-invaders/README.md

 # Tank-invaders
 space to shoot
-left and right arrow keys to move currently, 'powerup' restores city health
+left and right arrow keys to move, currently 'powerups' only restores city health